Avadhoot1905/Avadhoot1905/logs/FINDER_AND_NOTIFICATION_MOBILE_UX.md

 ## Summary

 Successfully implemented iOS-style mobile UX improvements for the Finder app and notification panel.
-The Finder now shows a cleaner, files-only view on mobile, while the notification panel features an intuitive slide-down/up toggle with visual feedback and backdrop overlay.
+The Finder now shows a cleaner, files-only view on mobile, while the notification panel features natural drag gestures for opening and closing - pull down the status bar to open, swipe up the panel to close.
+The implementation uses Framer Motion's drag API for smooth, physics-based interactions that feel native to iOS.
 Both changes enhance the mobile experience and align with iOS design patterns.